Thanksgiving Poems

 By Karl Fuchs

-Food and thankfulness are the two most popular subjects of kid Thanksgiving poems.
-This Thanksgiving poem for a child focuses on food.
+Food and thankfulness are the two most popular subjects of Thanksgiving poems for children.
+This kid Thanksgiving poem for a child focuses on food.

 Hooray For Thanksgiving